2022 NV Senate Race

 Cortez Masto made protecting abortion rights a central issue of her campaign.[4]
 Many experts and forecasters saw Nevada as Republicans' best chance to pickup a seat in the Senate.
 Despite Laxalt leading in most polls, Cortez Masto narrowly won re-election by a little less than 8,000 votes.

 Cortez Masto flipped Washoe County, improving her 2016 voteshare by 1.7%, although Laxalt improved on Joe Heck's margin in rural counties, and performed slightly better in Clark County.
 The incumbent Democrat's improvements in Washoe compared to 2016 proved to be decisive, as her victory margin there was slightly larger than in Nevada as a whole.
-With a margin of 0.77%, this was the closest Senate race of the 2022 election cycle and the closest Senate election in Nevada since 1998.
+With a narrow margin of 0.77%, this was the closest Senate race of the 2022 election cycle and the closest Senate election in Nevada since 1998.

 Democratic primary